zhoujh30/CarND-Advanced-Lane-Lines-P4/README.md

 After the images were processed, the final step was to develop a pipeline to process videos--a streaming of images.

 One important step for video processing is to keep track of things like where last several detections of the lane lines were and what the curvature was, so new detections can be properly treated.
-To do this, I defined a Line() class in the 11th cell of the [Jupyter notebook](https://github.com/zhoujh30/CarND-Advanced-Lane-Lines-P4/blob/master/Advanced_Lane_Finding.ipynb) to keep track of all the interesting parameters I measure from frame to frame.
+To do this, I defined a `Line()` class in the 11th cell of the [Jupyter notebook](https://github.com/zhoujh30/CarND-Advanced-Lane-Lines-P4/blob/master/Advanced_Lane_Finding.ipynb) to keep track of all the interesting parameters I measure from frame to frame.
 Once I found the lane lines in one frame of video, and if I was reasonably confident they were actually the lines I was looking for, I didn't need to search blindly in the next frame.
 I could simply search within a window around the previous detection.

-Here are the processed results from project video and challenge video:
+Here are processed results from project video and challenge video:

 |Project Video|Challenge Video|
 |-------------|-------------|